LoufaSupreme/TopCellar/README.md

 - [x] Add backend checks for required fields (create, edit)
 - [x] Allow uploading pictures when creating or editing an entry
 - [ ] Allow deleting of pictures when in edit mode
+- [ ] Expand pictures when clicked
+- [ ] Present pictures in a carousel
 - [x] Implement search bar to filter entries
 - [x] Show dynamic dropdown of available choices when typing in input field
 - [x] Allow user to edit existing entry in place